 For further details about the award and how to apply, please click here.

 IPEM and the Worshipful Company of Scientific Instrument Makers (WCSIM) Essay Prize

-IPEM and the Worshipful Company of Scientific Instrument Makers (WCSIM) are pleased to announce the launch of a new essay prize.
-This prize is open to members of both organisations who are in the early stages of their career (typically within 10-15 years of graduation or of commencing their relevant employment).
+IPEM and the Worshipful Company of Scientific Instrument Makers (WCSIM) are pleased to announce the launch of the 2021 joint essay prize.
+This prize is open to members of either organisations who are in the early stages of their career, typically within 10-15 years of graduation or of commencing their relevant employment.

-A prize of £500 and an IPEM Gold Medal will be presented to the winner at one of the WCSIM’s social events (the October banquet) by our President and the Master of WCSIM.
+A prize of £500 and an IPEM Gold Medal will be presented to the winner at one of the WCSIM’s social events, usually the October banquet, by our President and the Master of WCSIM.

 The winning essay will be published in SCOPE and announced in the WCSIM’s regular news bulletin and placed on both institutions’ websites

 WCSIM is one of the modern livery companies of the City of London and a charity which promotes the craft of scientific instrument making and the exchange of ideas and information by members and guests through meetings, visits, lectures and social events.
 WCSIM provides opportunities for members to encourage and support younger members and engage with schools at careers’ fairs and support STEM days.
 The Livery encourages young people to participate in scientific instrumentation through grants, prizes, scholarships and apprenticeships.
 The Livery has relationships with a number of universities as well as the armed forces and the Arkwright Scholarship Scheme.

 A link between IPEM and WCSIM meets the charitable objectives of both organisations and could be mutually beneficial, www.wcsim.co.uk